CRO for mobile: 12 tried-and-tested strategies to boost your mobile conversion rates

 3. Run tests on higher traffic areas & audiences

 If you are trying to run tests to a very specific audience or a low traffic page, you aren’t going to have much luck in reaching statistical significance.
-Make sure you look at your site analytics data and prioritise your audiences and areas by their relative size.
+Make sure you look at your site analytics data and prioritize your audiences and areas by their relative size.

 With all being said, you do have a 4th option..